 * These are provisional percentages, which are used for the provisional assessments.
 These percentages will only be finalised after the end of the year.

 This new box 3 system should enter into force on 1 January 2027.
-Due to the caretaker status of the government, it will be up to a subsequent cabinet to actually submit the draft bill - whether in amended or new form.
+It is up to the new cabinet to actually submit the draft bill - whether in amended or new form.

 Depending on the composition of your box 3 assets, this new box 3 system could have a solid impact.
 The system now submitted for consultation meets a lot of criticism of the current box 3 system and would no longer tax assets on a flat-rate basis, but would be based on actual returns.
 A major drawback, it seems to us, is the complexity that this new system introduces.
 On the other hand, a flat-rate system has also become complex due to court rulings and can deviate enormously from the returns actually realised.
 The question is whether the current design strikes a proper balance in this respect.